acegoal07/acegoal07.github.io/projects/sierra/README.md

-wheretolisten|Searches Spotify, SoundCloud and YouTube and provides you with links lyrics|Gets the lyrics to the song that's currently playing restartsong|Goes to the beginning of the song that's currently playing
+wheretolisten|Searches Spotify, SoundCloud and YouTube and provides you with links lyrics|Gets the lyrics to the song that's currently playing restartsong|Goes to the beginning of the song that's currently playing previous|Allows you to go back to songs that you have already played
 <h3>Utility:</h3>

 |Command|Description|